Referring to Parts of XML Documents

 METS uses IDREF and IDREFS attributes on numerous elements to establish links between these elements and other elements within the METS document.
 In addition, METS uses IDREF mechanisms to establish links between an <area>

-element within the METS structMap and elements in a structured text content file.
+element within the METS structural map and elements in a structured text content file.

 The XSD ID datatype

-- An XML schema or DTD can declare one and only one attribute of type ID in conjunction with each element declared by the schema.
+- An XML schema or DTD can declare only one attribute of type ID for each element declared by the schema.

 The XSD IDREF and IDREFS datatypes

-XML schema provides two built in datatypes for creating cross references from one element in an instance document to another element or elements in the same document.
-An attribute of type IDREF associated with an element can cite the ID value that identifies another element in the same instance document.
-In other words, an attribute of type IDREF creates a cross reference from the source element with which it’s associated to another element in the same instance document by citing the ID value that identifies the target element.
-An attribute of type IDREFS works in the same manner, but can contain multiple space delimited ID values, each of which identifies a different element in the same instance document.
-So an attribute of type IDREFS creates cross references from the source element with which it is associated to multiple other elements in the same instance document by citing the ID values that identify the target elements.
-The concrete examples of the application of IDREF and IDREFS attributes in METS that appear in the section immediately below should help clarify the IDREF/ID cross referencing mechanisms.
+XML Schema provides two built-in datatypes for creating cross-references from one element in an instance document to another element or elements in the same document.
+An attribute of type IDREF, associated with an element, can cite the ID value that identifies another element in the same instance document.
+In other words, an IDREF attribute creates a cross-reference from the source element with which it is associated to another element in the same instance document by citing the ID of the target element.
+An attribute of type IDREFS works in the same manner but can contain multiple space-delimited ID values, each of which identifies a different element in the same document.
+So, an IDREFS attribute creates cross-references from the source element to multiple target elements by citing their respective ID values.
+Concrete examples of how IDREF and IDREFS attributes are applied in METS appear in “Referring to parts of XML Documents” and should help clarify how the IDREF/ID cross-referencing mechanisms work.